mrtaalebi/sponius/README.md

-# Sponus is a CLI lyrics service
+# Sponius is a CLI lyrics service
-  SpoNus = Spotify + geNius
+  SpoNius = Spotify + geNius

-# Sponus (What it is)
+# Sponius (What it is)
-  Type `sponus` in terminal and instantly get the lyrics of what you're listening on spotify. boom!
+  Type `sponius` in terminal and instantly get the lyrics of what you're listening on spotify. boom!

 ## Installation
 1- clone the repository
-  * `git clone https://github.com/mrtaalebi/sponus && cd sponus`
+  * `git clone https://github.com/mrtaalebi/sponius && cd sponius`

 2- Run install.sh
   * `./install.sh`